 Visit Koyasan’s UNESCO World Heritage sites

-Learn Basics of Japanese Buddhism (Shingon Buddhism is one of a sects ) and history
+Learn the Basics of Japanese Buddhism (Shingon Buddhism is one of the sects ) and history

-See vast collection of priceless treasures, outstanding Buddhist arts
+See the vast collection of priceless treasures, outstanding Buddhist arts

-Koyasan was founded about 1200 years ago by the great Buddhist monk Kobo Daishi Kukai (弘法大師 空海 774-835 ) as the center of Shingon Esoteric Buddhist study, practice and training.
-Kobo Daishi was originally sent to China as one of Japanese envoy to study the newest Buddhism for 20 years.
-However, within 2 years, he mastered and received the entire authentic teachings, the title as a successor and many religious objects of Esoteric Shingon Buddhism by the Chinese grandmaster.
+Koyasan was founded about 1200 years ago by the great Buddhist monk Kobo Daishi Kukai (弘法大師 空海 774-835 ) as the center of Shingon Esoteric Buddhist study, practice, and training.
+Kobo Daishi was originally sent to China as one of the Japanese envoys to study the newest Buddhism for 20 years.
+However, within 2 years, he mastered and received the entire authentic teachings, the title of a successor, and many religious objects of Esoteric Shingon Buddhism from the Chinese grandmaster.
 After his return back to Japan, Kobo Daishi was granted Mt.
-Koya by the Emperor as an ideal location to build monastery.
-Today, Kobo Daishi is known as and respected also as a scholar, civil servant, calligrapher, writer, and a civil engineer.
+Koya by the Emperor as an ideal location to build a monastery.
+Today, Kobo Daishi is known and respected also as a scholar, civil servant, calligrapher, writer, and civil engineer.

-Located about 900m above sea level in a mountaintop, Koyasan has developed as a small town with many temples, monasteries, schools, museums, and shops, and has been a popular pilgrimage destination for centuries.
+Located about 900m above sea level on a mountaintop, Koyasan has developed as a small town with many temples, monasteries, schools, museums, and shops, and has been a popular pilgrimage destination for centuries.

 In 2004, Koyasan was registered as a UNESCO World Heritage Site as a part of the “Sacred Sites and Pilgrimage Routes in the Kii Mountain Range and the Cultural Landscapes that Surround Them”.

 Konpon Daito (根本大塔)